My files are missing. How do I get them back?

 - If the event you're looking for occurred in a shared folder, select the shared folder from the pull-down menu at the top of the page.

-You're all set!
-The files will be added back to your account.
-Please note that this could take some time if there's a large number of files to restore.
+Note: Restorations can take time if there's a large number of files to restore.

-You can recover any file deleted in the last 30 days from the Dropbox website.
+You can recover any file deleted in the last 30 days from dropbox.com.

 - Click the trash can icon near the search box at the top of the file browser.